TeRacksito/Extra-Bot/README.md

 python3 main.py
 ```

-Note: You may need to configure the config.ini file.
+Note: You may need to configure the cogs/lib/values.py file.
-another Note: This is not working on linux So if fix it if you know how it will help me ALOT ;)
 ## Contributing

 This project is WIP so Contributions are always welcome!
-Also if you know how to fix that the project is not working on linux help me